evist0/evist0/README.md

-# Angular, React middle developer 👋
+# Angular, React.
+Frontend Middle Developer 👋

 ### 📋 Work Experience:
 - Development of an application for learning foreign languages with Angular.